MohamedElashri/firewall/README.md

 ## Uninstallation

-To uninstall the UFW CLI Manager, simply remove the `firewall` script from the directory where it was installed.
+To uninstall the `ufw` CLI Manager, simply remove the `firewall` script from the directory where it was installed.
 For example:
 ```
 sudo rm /usr/local/bin/firewall
 ```

 ## Security Considerations

-- The UFW CLI Manager script includes input validation and error handling to ensure the correctness of the provided arguments.
+- Firewall - `ufw` CLI Manager script includes input validation and error handling to ensure the correctness of the provided arguments.
 - Firewall changes are logged to the `/var/log/firewall.log` file for auditing purposes.
 Make sure to regularly monitor this file for any suspicious activities.
-- The script requires sudo or root privileges to execute UFW commands.
+- The script requires sudo or root privileges to execute `ufw` commands.
 Ensure that only authorized users have access to the script and the necessary privileges.

 ## Disclaimer

-While the UFW CLI Manager aims to simplify firewall management, it is essential to understand the implications of the firewall rules being applied.
+While Firewall - UFW CLI Manager aims to simplify firewall management, it is essential to understand the implications of the firewall rules being applied.
 Incorrectly configured firewall rules may result in unintended consequences, such as blocking legitimate traffic or exposing your system to security risks.
 Use this script responsibly and review the firewall rules carefully before applying them.

 ## License